 On the other hand, the hand cut parquet pieces were really interesting, exciting and beautiful in their artistic compositions and patterns fitted over the concrete subfloor and then sanded and polished to perfection.
 Only artisans with great skills were able to fit and achieve the distinctive look of parquet that was often ruined soon after by the inappropriate maintenance and replaced over and over again.
 As you can imagine – a very expensive luxury that only the wealthy people would be able to afford.

-Parquet remained popular until the 1930s, when carpet was introduced as a beautiful, practical and inexpensive alternative that led to the quick downfall of wood as an option.
-But this was only for a few decades, because parquet quickly made its fabulous comeback in the 1980s and 90s.
-We guess that it doesn’t took too much for people to realise that there is nothing to beat the beauty of parquet wood flooring!
+Parquet remained popular until the 1930s when the carpet was introduced as a beautiful, practical and inexpensive alternative that led to the quick downfall of wood as an option.
+But this was only for a few decades because parquet quickly made its fabulous comeback in the 1980s and 90s.
+We guess that it doesn’t take too much for people to realise that there is nothing to beat the beauty of parquet wood flooring!
 Parquet is now more popular than ever.
-It adds so much style, warmth and coziness to modern homes as well as rustic ones.
+It adds so much style, warmth and cosiness to modern homes as well as rustic ones.
 Its artistic beauty is here to stay for a long, long time, so if you have ever hesitated whether to choose it over the other options on the market… we guess that the right decision is obvious!

 Consider parquet flooring for your next home improvement project, it is this type of unique flooring that will never go out of style.

 Looking for a sustainable and eco-friendly flooring option on the market?
 Parquet flooring is your best solution, learn more about its advantages here.

 Parquet flooring is a great investment and comes with a bunch of benefits and advantages for you to enjoy.
 Discover some of the reasons why you would like to purchase it.

 Pairing your parquet flooring with underfloor heating guarantees you will enjoy comfort, cosiness and cost-efficiency.